jvirico/object_detection_classification/README.md

 # Object Detection and Classification using OpenCV and C++

 ## Introduction
-Object detection and classification using Computer Vision, OpenCV, and C++.
+Object detection and classification for video using Computer Vision methods with OpenCV, and C++.

 Implements:
-    (1) blob extraction using  SequentialGrass-Fire algorithm, removing the blobs with a size below a certain threshold to eliminate noise.
+1. blob extraction using  SequentialGrass-Fire algorithm, removing the blobs with a size below a certain threshold to eliminate noise.
-    (2) Blob classification using Aspect Ratio feature and simple statistical classifier.
+2. Blob classification using Aspect Ratio feature and simple statistical classifier.
-    (3) Implementation of extraction of stationary foreground pixels based on foreground history.
+3. Implementation of extraction of stationary foreground pixels based on foreground history.
-    (4) Custom implementation of Grass-Fire algorithm without using OpenCV’s in-built Connected Component Analysis functionalities.
+4. Custom implementation of Grass-Fire algorithm without using OpenCV’s in-built Connected Component Analysis functionalities.
-    (5) Attempt to improve blob classification by using statistical properties of color channels.
+5. Attempt to improve blob classification by using statistical properties of color channels.
 The implementation is tested on two datasets.

 ## Methods